Skip to main content

 What is the faculty and student ratio?

-The current faculty to student ratio at CGI is 1:15 in core courses and 1:15 in elective courses.
+The current faculty to student ratio at CGI is 1:15 in core courses, 1:15 in elective courses, and 1:5 in culminating project courses.
 The favorable ratios ensure that faculty are available to give each student the support they need to succeed within each course.

 What is the minimum number of courses students are required to take per term?

-Full-Time Enrollment (FTE) is 3 semester credit hours or more per term.
-Part-Time Enrollment (PTE) is 2 semester credit hours or less and no fewer than 1 semester credit hour, per term.
+Full-Time Enrollment (FTE) is 1 semester credit hour or more per term.
 Additional information regarding DBH credit hour requirements can be found on the DBH page.

 About DBH Program Tuition